GCSE: English and Maths grade C/4 or above, or equivalent

 Access to HE Diploma

-If you don’t have the required A Levels or GCSE qualifications you can complete our Alternative Entry Scheme.
-As part of this you’ll be asked to take tests in English and maths and to write an essay.
+If you are a mature applicant (over 21 at the point of entry) and if you don’t have the required A Levels or GCSE qualifications, you can complete our Alternative Entry Scheme.
+As part of this you may be asked to take tests in English and maths and to write an essay.
 Contact the Lifelong Learning Centre for more information.

 If you are a mature student or want to study part-time the Lifelong Learning Centre offers a free, confidential and impartial pre-entry guidance service.
 Our experienced staff can also talk to you about how you might meet the entry criteria and what support may be available to you.

 Apply to this course through the Lifelong Learning Centre.